williamroocha/minitalk/README.md

 - Signals the end of the message transmission.

 ## Acknowledgments
-- The server has to quickly display the string.
-For a standard of quickness, if 100 characters take longer than 1 second, it's considered too lengthy.
+- The server is designed for rapid string display.
+As a benchmark, any delay exceeding 1 second for 100 characters is deemed excessive.
 - The server should be capable of receiving strings from various clients sequentially without restarting.
 - The entire communication is solely based on UNIX signals.